ferriforty/PPS-24-Scalata/docs/02_requirments/index.md

 ### 4.1 Player Interaction
-- **FR-P.01** The player shall move one grid cell per turn in the four cardinal directions using both *wasd* keys and full words (“north”, “south”, …).
+- **FR-P.01** The player shall move one grid cell per turn in the four cardinal directions using both *wasd* keys.
 - **FR-P.02** The player shall attempt a melee attack in a chosen direction; damage = base + weapon bonus.
-- **FR-P.03** The player shall pick up an item occupying the same cell, adding it to inventory.
+- **FR-P.03** The player shall pick up an item in a close cell interacting with it, adding it to inventory.
-- **FR-P.04** The player shall drop, use or equip inventory items by textual commands (“use potion”, “equip halberd”).
+- **FR-P.04** The player use inventory items by textual commands (“use potion”).
 - **FR-P.05** The player shall trade items with an NPC when both occupy adjacent cells.
 - **FR-P.06** The player shall ascend when standing on a staircase, starting a new floor with incremented difficulty.